What are amino acids?

 - Brain injury, spinal cord injury, stroke

-N-acetyl cysteine does not occur in our diet, but the body makes it from L-cysteine.
-In many cases of the diseases described above, too little N-acetyl cysteine is produced from L-cysteine and then supplementation is a solution.
+N-acetyl cysteine isn't found in our diet, but the body produces it from L-cysteine.
+In many cases of the conditions described above, insufficient N-acetyl cysteine is produced from L-cysteine, and supplementation is a solution.

-The daily dose of N-acetyl cysteine (NAC) is 1000 mg and the therapeutic daily dose is approximately 2000 mg.
-It is best to take it on an empty stomach with water.
+The daily dose of N-acetyl cysteine (NAC) is 1000 mg, and the therapeutic dose is approximately 2000 mg.
+It is best taken on an empty stomach with water.

-Be careful with medication.
-N-acetyl cysteine (NAC) can increase the effect of antidepressants, nitroglycerin and anticoagulants.
-Consult your doctor first if you are taking medication.
+Caution with medication.
+N-acetyl cysteine (NAC) may increase the effects of antidepressants, nitroglycerin, and anticoagulants.
+Consult your doctor first if you are taking any medication.

 Acetyl-L-carnitine

-Acetyl-L-carnitine works particularly well against depression and inflammatory diseases.
-Acetyl-L-carnitine (ALCAR) increases the synthesis of serotonin (low serotonin causes depression) and it ensures that the mitochondria, the energy factories in the cells, work better so that it prevents depression due to exhaustion.
+Acetyl-L-carnitine It works particularly well against depression and inflammatory diseases.
+Acetyl-L-carnitine (ALCAR) increases serotonin synthesis (low serotonin actually leads to depression) and improves the functioning of mitochondria, the energy factories in cells, thus preventing depression due to exhaustion.
 Acetyl-L-carnitine can help with the following conditions:

 - Aging (decreased endogenous carnitine synthesis)